Private tour of Jewish life in Amsterdam

 These days, Jewish life in Amsterdam is vibrant and multi-faceted.
 For many ages, great thinkers have abounded: authors, philosophers, builders, investors, philanthropists, tycoons.

 Jewish life in Holland was very much influenced by the influx of two ethnic groups: 1) Portuguese and Spanish jews, refugees from the Inquisition after 1592.
-And 2) Ashkenazi refugees coming from eastern borders, also as a result of nasty Pogroms and antisemitism in Russia, Poland and Germany.
+And 2) Ashkenazi refugees coming from eastern borders, the a result of nasty Pogroms and antisemitism in Russia, Poland and Germany.

 Two centuries later Napoleon and his Code Napoleon played a major role in the emancipation of the Jews in Holland.
-For the Dutch Law they became equal.
+For the Dutch Law all became equal.
 Yet they stayed ethnically separate.

 We may visit the largest and finest Sephardic (Portugese) synagogue ever constructed, built in 1675 on a large scale, with massive inner columns.
 Within that synagogue compound we may ascend the Women’s Gallery.
 A Treasury (below ground) has been opened and the historic Ets Haim library open (by appointment only) was built.
 The synagogue is open all days except Saturdays, and in winter on Fridays it is only open from 10-2.
 Your entrance ticket is combined with that of the Jewish Historical Museum.
 I feel it is the very best Jewish museum in the world (as I have visited about twenty Jewish museums across the world) and this Amsterdam one includes not only thousands of historic objects, but a number of full size Ashkenazim (German) synagogues and even a mikwe (ritual bath).